pnsn/sniffwave_tally/README.md

 <dt>--inst institution</dt>
 <dd>name of institution identifier to append to output file.
  If fname not given default will be: YYYY-MM-dd_sniffwave_tally.INST.csv </dd>
+<dt>--all</dt>
+<dd>Add average and standard deviation of the measured latencies and packet lengths, as well as total number of bytes sent to the output.</dd>
 </dl>

 ## Output format